Sport Premium

 Governor responsible for PE & School Sport: Mr. Matthew Coffey

-Item/project | Cost | Outcome | Evidence and Impact |
+Item/project Cost Outcome Evidence and Impact

-Post protectors | £1000.00 | Ordered to replace the old and worn current post protectors, to maintain safety in the playground whilst the children are being active. | 4 posts that are holding up a canopy provide a sheltered area in the playground.
-New padded protection will keep children safe around this area. |
+Post protectors £1,000.00 Replacement of the old and worn current post protectors, to maintain safety in the playground areas whilst the children are being active.
+Posts that are holding up a canopy provide a sheltered area in the playgrounds.
+New padded protection will keep children safe around these areas.

-Sports coaches | £4000.00 | Yoga provides the whole school time for mindfulness and wellbeing lessons; Sports specialist, Jane Gowers teaches KS1 children one of their two PE lessons a week, following our planning and progression maps. | Children and staff benefit enormously from having a specialist PE teacher each week. |
+Sports coaches £5,990.00 Yoga provides the whole school time for mindfulness and wellbeing lessons; Sports specialist, Jane Gowers teaches KS1 children one of their two PE lessons a week, following our planning and progression maps.
+Chris Michlaelides from CMXSC developing EYFS PE development on a weekly basis.
+Children and staff benefit enormously from having specialist PE teachers each week and the progression is evident.

-Staff Release | £11,000.00 | Time given for PLT to ensure up to date curriculum planning, take children out to sporting events and give advice/help when needed.
-Time given also to attend valuable ‘zoom’ meetings with CSSP and attend and sort new resources and equipment along with organising and preparing for sports day.
-Experienced staff provide Forest School which is an outdoor active education. | Staff have a progression plan to follow in their teaching of PE.
-Year 1 and Year 2 children were given the opportunity to represent their school in a variety of sporting events.
-New equipment provides further opportunity for children to develop skills and Sports Day gives them a fun and competitive whole school experience of competition whilst earning points for their team, in a safe and encouraging environment.
-This event improved the self-esteem of so many pupils and was a celebration of our gifted and talented children.
-Children from all year groups are provided with a Forest School Education, with a range of exciting equipment and resources to use. |
+Staff Release £13,000.00 Time given for PLT to ensure up to date curriculum planning, take children out to sporting events and give advice/help when needed.
+Time given also to attend valuable meetings with CSSP and attend to and sort new resources and equipment, along with organising and preparing for sports day.
+Experienced staff provide Forest School which is an outdoor active education.
+Staff have a progression map to follow in their teaching of PE.
+Year 1 and Year 2 children were given the opportunity to represent school in a variety of sporting events.
+New equipment has provided opportunity for children to develop skills; Sports Day gave them a fun and competitive whole school experience of competition whilst earning points for their team, in a safe and encouraging environment.
+This event improved the self-esteem of many pupils as it was inclusive along with it being a celebration of our gifted and talented children.
+Children from all year groups are provided with a Forest School Education, with a range of exciting equipment and resources to use.

-Subscriptions | £1,200.0 | Chelmsford Schools Sports partnership, Teach Active Maths and English, Jump Start Jonny.
-Access to competition/events within school and against other schools.
-Membership entitles us to receive curriculum support, CPD opportunities for all staff and specialist coaching. | Being part of CSSP has given us access to competitions, events and specialist coaching within school and against other schools, together with up to date knowledge, information and skills to pass on to staff, via online meetings and events, which in turn directly benefit the children in our school.
-Having direct access to help plan active Maths and English lessons enables staff to keep children active in other areas of the curriculum, along with fun and energetic brain breaks through Jump Start Jonny. |
+Subscriptions £535.00 Chelmsford Schools Sports Partnership, Jump Start Jonny.
+Being part of CSSP has given us access to competitions, events and specialist coaching within school and against other schools, together with up to date knowledge, information and skills to pass on to staff, via online meetings and events, which in turn directly benefit the children in our school.
+Having direct access to Jump Start Jonny enables staff to keep children active in other areas of the curriculum, along with fun and energetic brain breaks.

-Equipment for Forest School | £370.00 | Equipment to provide a variety of outdoor ‘active’ learning opportunities. | All children from all year groups are provided with a Forest School Education, with a range of exciting equipment and resources to use. |
+Equipment for Forest School £548.38 Equipment to provide a variety of outdoor ‘active’ learning opportunities.
+Rope Tree Swing, hanging kit, arch, tree swing, slackline, knives, obstacle course All children from all year groups are provided with Forest School Education and have access to a range of exciting equipment and resources to use in our dedicated Forest School area.

-Sport Premium carried forward to 2021-22 | £10,163.00 |
+Total Sport Premium carried forward from 2021-22 £9,806.00